When you buy insurance, you’re buying protection for your personal finances and peace of mind knowing that your insurer will provide coverage.

 What is insurance bad faith?

-What are some examples of insurance bad faith?
+What are examples of insurance bad faith?

-- Refusing to investigate a claim
+- Failing to promptly reply to a policyholder’s claim

 - Denying payment on a covered claim

 Insurance bad faith is different from a legitimate insurance denial.
 An insurance company can deny your claim if they have a legitimate reason, can provide evidence for that reason, and share an explanation of the appeals process with you.

 Acting in bad faith means an insurer is being negligent, unfair, evasive, or even malicious.
 They’re ignoring or failing to uphold their contractual obligation to you, the policyholder.

 What should I do if I suspect insurance bad faith?

 If you suspect you’re a victim of insurance bad faith, you may file a bad faith claim to recover financial compensation or damages.
 What’s considered “bad faith” can vary from state to state, which can make it difficult to file a claim.

 To file a bad faith claim in Oklahoma, for example, you must prove that you were: